hisschemoller/music-pattern-generator/README.md

 Interesting polyrhythms can be created by combining patterns of different length.
 The patterns in the application go up to 64 steps in length.

+Patterns can also be rotated to create more variation, because without rotation they always start with a note on the first step.
+This is the 4 on 16 pattern from before followed by rotations of 1 and 2:

+``x . . . x . . . x . . . x . . .``

+``. x . . . x . . . x . . . x . .``

+``. . x . . . x . . . x . . . x .``

 The generation of Euclidean rhythms in music was discovered by Godfried Toussaint in 2004.
 His paper on this theory is online as a PDF file: [“The Euclidean Algorithm Generates Traditional Musical Rhythms"][link_toussaint]

 ## Download and installation